Waynetown, Indiana: Government

 Waynetown has an elected five-member council which oversees many of the town functions, from grants through utilities, to park and recreation.
 The town also employs a police department which is made up of numerous deputies and a town marshal.
 Waynetown has its own utility department, which runs the town utilities and takes care of cleanup throughout the town.
 The town has two local associations who help oversee the town activities.

 Local festivities

-Each year the town of Waynetown holds a "Fish Fry" which also runs a carnival.
-The Fish Fry brings in many across the county, as well as from surrounding counties such as Fountain, Tippecanoe, and Parke.
+Each year the town of Waynetown holds five festivals.
+In May the town has a Street Festival in downtown Waynetown.
+The rest of the festivals take play at Rev. Guy Tremaine Park.
+The last Saturday in June is the Freedom Festival.
+The Fish Fry is early September and includes a carnival.
+The Fish Fry brings in many across the county, as well as from surrounding counties such as Fountain, Tippecanoe, and Parke.It is the longest continual festival in Montgomery County.
+In October the town hosts the Oktoberfest and Fall Festival.
+In December the town has Christmas in the Park which is a month-long celebration at the well decorated Rev. Guy Tramaine Park.

-Connection to Lewis & Clark Expedition
+Connection to Lewis and Clark Expedition

-William Bratton (1778-1841), a member of the Lewis and Clark Expedition, settled in the Waynetown area in 1822 and "held various local county and township offices, including Justice of the Peace."
-He is buried in Old Pioneer Cemetery within Waynetown.
+William Bratton (1778–1841), a member of the Lewis and Clark Expedition, settled in the Waynetown area in 1822 and "held various local county and township offices, including Justice of the Peace."
+He is buried in the Old Pioneer Cemetery within Waynetown.

 Education

 North Montgomery School Corporation serves Waynetown.
 Elementary students are zoned to Sommer Elementary School.
-Secondary school students attend Northridge Middle School and North Montgomery High School.
+Secondary school students attend North Montgomery Middle School and North Montgomery High School.